GeorgiZhelev/age-extension/README.md

 - **Most Visited Sites**: Quick access to your most frequently visited websites
 - **Habit Tracker**: Track and visualize your daily habits

 > **Note**: This extension works completely offline, with the only external network requests being to DuckDuckGo for website favicons.
-I've only tested on Firefox, but it should work on Chrome too.
+I've only tested on Firefox and Chrome, but it should work on other Chromium based browsers too.
 Should ™️

 ## Features